xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_amazon_urls.md

 3. Review the user details.
 If all is correct, click **Next**.

-4. At the step **Complete**, locate your AWS access key and AWS secret key; you will need to copy and paste them into the appropriate fields on the E-goods module settings page in your X-Cart store.
+4. At the step **Complete**, locate your AWS access key and AWS secret key; you will need to copy and paste them into the appropriate fields on the E-goods addon settings page in your X-Cart store.
    ![amazons3_3.png]({{site.baseurl}}/attachments/ref_ZszpDfxQ/amazons3_3.png)

-5. In your X-Cart store Admin area, adjust the settings in the section **Amazon Signed URLs** of the E-goods module settings page:
+5. In your X-Cart store Admin area, adjust the settings in the section **Amazon Signed URLs** of the E-goods addon settings page:

    * **Enable usage of Presigned URLs for Amazon S3 links**: Enable this setting.
 As a result, you will be able to access the fields for your Amazon S3 credentials (They will be shown below).
    * **Amazon access key**: Copy and paste the AWS access key you have obtained from Amazon.